pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 ## ANGULAR BROWSER TESTING

-- Cypress is very efficient tools for e2e.
-At the beginning to see how it goes you can start testing the app using real backend request for the GET requests and using mock for the others method (POST,PATCH, DELETE)
+- Playwright and Cypress are very efficient tools for e2e.
+At the beginning to see how it goes you can start testing the app using real backend request for the GET requests and using mock for the other methods (POST,PATCH, DELETE) so you dont modify the state of the database
 - More info on test end to end (see utils-testing.md OR book ninja angular page 157)

-## ANGULAR UNIT TESTS
+## ANGULAR UNIT TESTS GENERIC

-- Jest is faster because it does not run on a real browser instead it uses jsdom.
+- Jest is faster compared to Karma because it does not run on a real browser instead it uses jsdom.
 It's not testing the rendering (html/css) but just the dom tree.
 So there is a potential risk that jsdom differs from your targetted browser.
-- Karma is slower because is testing using a real browser so the unit test are certainly working as expected in a real browser.
+- Karma is slower compared to Jest because is testing using a real browser so the unit test are certainly working as expected in a real browser.

 In the context of a large application with a lot of tests we need a quick tool so Jest seem adapted, the html rendering will then be tested with e2e tests.